- Published on

 As mentioned in the previous section, creating and deploying a WordPress is a simple process that involves answering a few questions.
 There is no need for the average person creating a website in WordPress to incur any development fees.

 The primary customization in creating a WordPress site is implementing a custom theme - in other words, the style and layout of your website.
 WordPress has a built-in theme gallery that allows you to search for, preview, and install a theme from thousands of free themes.
-Adding a new WordPress theme to your website by using the theme gallery You can also buy a higher-quality commercial theme from websites like ThemeForest, TemplateMonster, etc. In this case, installing the theme will involve manual work in uploading the theme, but you will find comprehensive documentation and video tutorials on how to do this.
+You can also buy a higher-quality commercial theme from websites like ThemeForest, TemplateMonster, etc. In this case, installing the theme will involve manual work in uploading the theme, but you will find comprehensive documentation and video tutorials on how to do this.

 Overall, creating a WordPress website should not involve any development costs.
 Most of the customization can be performed by yourself.
 Only in situations where you need complicated customization may you need to involve a software developer.